 SPARK is a partnership of arts and cultural* organisations in the Wakefield District who have come together to inspire young people in Wakefield to take part, enjoy and benefit from rich arts and cultural experiences across the district.
 They are a champion for arts, culture and creativity.
 They remove barriers and raise awareness to make these opportunities accessible within and outside of formal education.

-It includes the Yorkshire Sculpture Park, The Music Service, Libraries, Wakefield Museums and Castles, Theatre Royal Wakefield, Long Division, Wakefield College, and Yew Tree Youth Theatre.
+It includes the Yorkshire Sculpture Park, The Music Service, Libraries, Wakefield Museums and Castles, Theatre Royal Wakefield, Long Division, Wakefield College and Yew Tree Youth Theatre.

 Who are SPARK Arts Ambassadors?